Ibrahim bin Yousuf Al-Fakhro: The Arabic Script Exhibition

-Authored Books
+Books

 Arabic Calligraphy and Qur'an, a Shared Journey

 This book was published in 2015, followed up by the passionate art collector Ibrahim Al-Fakhro after his personal exhibition in Katara.
 It mainly outlines the history of Arabic Calligraphy through the personal view of the author.
 The objects and artworks exhibited in the book are part of his private collection, mostly composed of original Qurans, along with some facsimile Qurans that he has collected.
 Ibrahim Al-Fakhroo has researched his collection for proof and examples on how the development and improvement of Arabic Calligraphy are intrinsically connected with the publishing and diffusion of Quran, throughout history.

 Calligraphy in Qatar

-This book presents a selection of modern models that highlight the state’s keenness to promote the movement of artistic creativity in general and Arabic calligraphy in particular, starting with a display of the calligraphic collection in the Museum of Islamic Art, and followed by showing breathtaking views of Arabic calligraphy at several spots in Qatar Foundation, Hamad International Airport, and the Sheikh Faisal Bin Qassem Museum, in addition to a further selection of calligraphic arts in various public locations in Qatar.
+This book presents a selection of modern models that highlight the state's keenness to promote the movement of artistic creativity in general and Arabic calligraphy in particular, starting with a display of the calligraphic collection in the Museum of Islamic Art, and followed by showing examples of Arabic calligraphy at several spots in Qatar Foundation, Hamad International Airport, and the Sheikh Faisal Bin Qassem Museum, in addition to a further selection of calligraphic arts in various public locations in Qatar.

-Journey to Mekkah

-Published by Katara Publishing House in 2021.
-According to the author, Mr. Ibrahim Al-Fakhro, this book contains 21 highly illustrated paintings, most of which were painted by orientalists at different times, pointing out that these paintings highlight the developments that the Holy Kaaba has gone through over time and it also reflects the suffering of the pilgrims on their way to Mecca, which would have taken more than two months.